 Alarming Data Suggest 2021 Could Be A Bad Tick Season Too

 Over 2,500 ticks, including 2068 deer ticks (Ixodes Scapularis) and 467 American dog ticks (Dermacentor Variabilis) were collected, and all-female deer tick samples were tested for several pathogens that cause disease in humans.
 The results were alarming, and experts warn that a mild winter can contribute to a larger boom in the tick population, so 2020 - 2021 could potentially be a more active year for the tick population.

 Carried Lyme Disease

-Out of the adult deer tick samples tested:
+Out of the adult deer and american dog tick samples tested:

 - 46% carried Borellia Burgdoferi (Lyme Disease),

 - 13% were positive for Babesia Microti (Babesiosis),

 - 2% Borrelia Miyamotoi (tick-borne relapsing fever)

 The CAES did not test for other tick-borne pathogens, such as Babesia Duncani (Babesiosis more common to the Pacific coast and Canada), Bartonella Henselae (cat-scratch disease), and Bartonella Quintana (trench fever).